DavidCEllis/ducktools-env/README.md

 This generation feature uses `uv` which will be automatically installed.
 `uv` is **not** required to use the generated lockfile (but will usually be installed).

-Create a lockfile without running a script
+Create a lockfile without running a script:

 `python ducktools.pyz generate_lock my_script.py`

-Run a script and output the generated lockfile (output as my_script.py.lock) `python ducktools.pyz run --generate-lock my_script.py`
+Run a script and output the generated lockfile (output as my_script.py.lock):

+`python ducktools.pyz run --generate-lock my_script.py`

-Run a script using a pre-generated lockfile
+Run a script using a pre-generated lockfile:

 `python ducktools.pyz run --with-lock my_script.py.lock my_script.py`

-Bundle a script and generate a lockfile (that will be bundled) `python ducktools.pyz bundle --generate-lock my_script.py`
+Bundle a script and generate a lockfile (that will be bundled):

+`python ducktools.pyz bundle --generate-lock my_script.py`

-Bundle a script with a pre-generated lockfile
+Bundle a script with a pre-generated lockfile:

 `python ducktools.pyz bundle --with-lock my_script.py.lock my_script.py`

-If a `my_script.py.lock` file exists it will automatically be used.
+**If a `my_script.py.lock` file exists it will automatically be used.**

 ## Including data files with script bundles ##